Pro-me3us/raven-root/README.md

 Use the exploit to inject our modified Bl2 image, avoiding image verification sudo ./amlogic-usbdl bl2.bin

-Then we use Amlogic's update tool to load the rest of bootloader
+Then we use Amlogic's update tool to load the later stages Bl30-Bl33

+sudo ./update bl2_boot bootloader.img.enc